alechash/branches/README.md

 # Branches

-Branches is a small and developer only social media built for Hashnodes 2021 hackathon! https://cutt.ly/fjTa906
+Branches is a small and developer only social media that was originally built for Hashnodes 2021 hackathon! https://cutt.ly/fjTa906.

 # Credits